The Hidden Mathematics of Social Media Algorithms: 7 Amazing Insights Explained

 Can algorithms influence user interests?

 Yes.
-Repeated exposure to certain content can shape preferences and online behavior.
+Repeated exposure to certain content can shape preferences and online behavior over time.

 Are social media algorithms powered by artificial intelligence?